meteor/meteor/code-of-conduct.md

 - **Be considerate**

-    We are considerate of our peers: other Apollo users and contributors.
+    We are considerate of our peers: other Meteor users and contributors.
 We’re thoughtful when addressing others’ efforts, keeping in mind that work is often undertaken for the benefit of the community.
 We also value others’ time and appreciate that not every issue or comment will be responded to immediately.
 We strive to be mindful in our communications, whether in person or online, and we're tactful when approaching views that are different from our own.

 - **Be respectful**